A massive car bomb explodes in Omagh County Tyrone killing 29 people and injuring hundreds more.

 One witness describes the scene as "utter carnage" with bodies strewn across the street.
 Chief Constable Ronnie Flanagan states

 This is an attack not carried out against the police or the army, not carried out against the peace process or anything else.
 This is an attack carried out against the people of Omagh.
 We've had men, women and children slaughtered here this afternoon.
 Slaughtered by murderers who wanted to murder.
 Slaughtered by murderers who have nothing else to offer only murder.

-This RTÉ News report was broadcast on the 15th of August 1998.
+An RTÉ News report was broadcast on 15 August 1998.
+The reporter is Brendan Wright.